CHEM 731/7310-02 - Toxicology

-Advanced Topics in Toxicology is designed to give students the opportunity to hear about research that is being conducted by professors, research scientists, consults and graduates students in the field of toxicology.
+Topics in Toxicology is designed to give students the opportunity to hear about research that is being conducted by professors, research scientists, consults and graduates students in the field of toxicology.
 Student will also be given the opportunity to critical evaluate the strength of a scientific manuscript in the field of toxicology.
-Students will also gain experience presenting the purpose and findings of their graduate research project in oral and written form.
-The course also allows students to gain a deeper understanding of various controversial issues in toxicology.
-Students will gain first-hand experience in evaluating the ability of a presenter to effectively present data that supports or refutes an argument in toxicology.
-Students will also evaluate the ability of authors to present toxicological information in the form of a scientific poster.
+The course allows students to gain a deeper understanding of various controversial issues in toxicology and also challenges the students to present information in oral and written from that either supports or refutes a particular argument related to a controversial issue in toxicology.
+Students will also gain first-hand experience in evaluating the ability of a presenter to effectively present data that supports or refutes an argument in toxicology.
+Students will also gain experience presenting toxicological information in the form of a scientific poster.

 No required textbook for this course

-Students are required to write 2 critiques for papers that are assigned by guest lecturers.
+Students are required to write 1 critique for papers that are assigned by guest lecturers/Graduate Students.
 Each critique should be no more than 2 pages single spaced in length, not including references.
-Submit each critique to the dropbox in Courselink two weeks after the guest lecturer.
-Guest lectures will run from Jan.
-12 (1st guest lecture) to Feb.
-18th (last guest lecture).
+Submit your critique to the dropbox in Courselink two weeks after the guest lecture/graduate seminar.
+Guest lectures/ graduate seminars will run from Jan.
+11 (1st guest lecture) to Feb.
+17th (last guest lecture).
 Critiques should be handed into the Dropbox from Jan.
-26th-March 11th.
-Please make sure that your critique contains continuous line numbering.
+26th-March 4th.
+Please make sure that your final critique contains continuous line numbering.
 This makes it easier to provide comments when evaluating the critique.
-For continuous line numbering, in Word, go to the Layout tab and choose the Line Numbers drop-down menu, and choose Continuous (see screen shot below).
+For continuous line numbering, in Word, go to the Layout tab and choose the Line Numbers drop-down menu, and choose Continuous.